crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

 #### What to submit
 </div>
 <div class="panel-body" markdown="1">
-Please fill answers to these questions:
+Please create a PDF that answers these questions:

 * Details about your team members
 * Name of your project